 The curved lens and wrap-around design of the glasses fit quite close to the face.
 While the fit was generally fine for our testers, they are more prone to make contact with our cheeks than most of the models we tested.
 You can adjust how close the glasses sit to your face with the Advancer nose bridge.
 While this system does work well for its intended purpose, testers found the top portion of the nose pad to make slight unwanted contact with the brow.

 Oakley's Flight Jacket offers some of the best coverage and eye protection in our test selection.
 The spherical lenses are 140mm wide and 53mm tall and have a wrap-around curvature that fits quite close to the face.
 In addition to the large size of the lenses, there is a little additional coverage in the form of the frame at the bottom and side of the lens.
-These glasses provide excellent protection from the sun, debris, and especially the wind when traveling at high speeds.
+These glasses provide excellent protection from the Sun, debris, and especially the wind when traveling at high speeds.
 Whether on the mountain bike or riding the road at speed, there was very little wind interference around the eyes.

+In typical Oakley style, the Flight Jacket has a unique and eye-catching frame design.
+In addition to its flashiness, many of the elements of the frame design are performance-oriented for high velocity and high-intensity activities.
 Oakley has a long history of using proprietary materials and naming them, and they have constructed the frame with lightweight O-Matter and Unobtanium.
 These are fancy ways of saying plastic and rubber but with Oakley's signature naming and engineering.
 The O-Matter plastic is, in fact, quite lightweight and the Unobtanium rubber nosepiece and ear stems do an excellent job of securing the glasses on your face with little to no slippage, even when you've worked up a sweat.

 Oakley also incorporated the aforementioned Advancer nose bridge into the frame design.
 This bridge lets you press a tab at the bridge of the nose, which extends the glasses out and away from the face to increase airflow and decrease the likelihood of fogging.
-This design is unique and actually quite effective.
-The nose piece isn't adjustable for width, but testers found it to be relatively comfortable.
+This design is unique and quite effective.
+The nose piece isn't adjustable for width, but testers found it relatively comfortable.

 The arms attach high on the outside edges of the frame with a small but solid hinge, and they dip slightly before extending straight back.
-The dip of the arms puts them slightly lower on the side of the head and helps reduce potential conflict with helmets that have more temporal lobe coverage.
+The dip of the arms puts them slightly lower on the side of the head and helps reduce potential conflict with helmets with more temporal lobe coverage.

-Oakley includes two arm length options, which can be easily and quickly swapped out for helmet compatibility.
+Oakley includes two arm-length options, which can be easily and quickly swapped out for helmet compatibility.
 About midway down the arms, there is a notched cut-out, and the latter half of the arms can be removed and switched out in just moments.
 The shorter arms are meant to be less likely to conflict with a helmet's straps and adjustable retention system.